dongyx/hardv/README.md

 - Metadata like scheduled time is written back to input files;
 Thus all your data is in files created and managed by yourself.

+- Although `hardv` is not a strict filter, in the default mode it reads user actions from the standard input and prints to the standard output.
+That makes `hardv` easy to be called by other programs.

 By default, `hardv` runs in the memory-optimization mode.
 Only one card is loaded in the memory at the same time.